Costochondritis vs. Heart Attack: Knowing the Difference

 Individuals at higher risk of developing costochondritis include:

-- Athletes in contact sports: Those who frequently experience chest impacts, like in football or wrestling.
+- Athletes in contact sports: Those who frequently experience chest impacts, such as footballers or wrestlers.

-- Physically demanding jobs: People who perform heavy lifting or repetitive activities may strain their chest wall.
+- People in physically demanding jobs: People who perform heavy lifting or repetitive chest movements may strain their chest wall.

 - Women: More often affected by costochondritis than men.

-- Children and teenagers: They are more prone to costochondritis than adults.
+- Children and teenagers: They may be more prone to costochondritis.

 When to See a Doctor